-63. I now turn to my proposals in the field of direct taxes.
-In framing these proposals.
-I have borne in mind certain broad considerations namely, that the rates of direct taxes should be such as to promote voluntary compliance; that the farmers, workers and the middle class should be afforded some relief in pursuance of the commitment of our Party's manifesto and some stimulus should be provided for raising the level of savings and investment in the national economy.
-At the same time a concerted attempt should be made to counter certain widely prevalent devices for tax avoidance through fragmentation of income and wealth.
+I now turn to my proposals in the field of direct taxes.
+In framing these proposals, I have borne in mind certain broad considerations, namely, that the rates of direct taxes should be such as to promote voluntary compliance; that the farmers, workers and the middle class should be afforded some relief in pursuance of the commitment of our Party's manifesto and some stimulus should be provided for raising the level of savings and investment in the national economy.
+At the same time, a concerted attempt should be made to counter certain widely prevalent devices for tax avoidance through fragmentation of income and wealth.

-64. The middle class is among the worst hit by the rise in prices in recent times.
-As Hon'ble Members are aware even skilled workers in organised sector are now liable to income-tax, at the present level of exemption.
-In order to afford a measures of relief to this class of persons, I propose to raise the exemption limit for income-tax on personal incomes from Rs.
+The middle class is among the worst hit by the rise in prices in recent times.
+As hon'ble members are aware, even skilled workers in the organised sector are now liable to income-tax, at the present level of exemption.
+In order to afford a measure of relief to this class of persons, I propose to raise the exemption limit for income-tax on personal incomes from Rs.
 10,000 to Rs.
 12,000.
-With a view to keeping the sacrifice of revenue within manageable limits, the nil rate slab of income is being retained Rs.
+With a view to keeping the sacrifice of revenue within manageable limits, the nil rate slab of income is being retained at Rs.
 8,000.
-As a result in cases where the taxable income exceeds Rs.
-12,000. the incidence of income-tax, excluding surcharge will remain at the existing levels, subject to the grant of marginal relief in cases where the taxable income exceeds the exemption limit by a small margin.
-This proposal will benefit more than six lakhs of incometax pavers.
+As a result, in cases where the taxable income exceeds Rs.
+12,000, the incidence of income-tax, excluding surcharge, will remain at the existing levels subject to the grant of marginal relief in cases where the taxable income exceeds the exemption limit by a small margin.
+This proposal will benefit more than six lakh of income tax-payers.

-65 Hon'ble Members will recall that the rates of income-tax on the personal incomes were reduced in 1974 on the basis of a recommendation of Direct Taxes Enquiry Committee and this process was taken one step further in 1976 when these rates were again lowered.
+Hon'ble members will recall that the rates of income-tax on the personal incomes were reduced in 1974 on the basis of a recommendation of the Direct Taxes Enquiry Committee and this process was taken one step further in 1976 when these rates were again lowered.
 The reduction in rates had largely fulfilled the expectation that it would lead to better tax compliance.
-Unfortunately, the movement in this direction was reversed under the Janata Government and the rates of income-tax were increased in stages.
+Unfortunately, the movement in this direction was reversed under the Janata Government and the rates of income-tax were increased in stage.
 I am of the view that the position in this regard should be set right.
-I accordingly propose to reduce the charge on personal incomes in the case of all categories of non-corporate taxpayers from 20 per cent to 10 per cent.
-This will not only bring down maximum marginal rate of tax from 72 per cent to 66 per cent but will benefit taxpayers in all slabs of income.
+I accordingly propose to reduce the surcharge on personal incomes in the case of all categories of non-corporate tax-payers from 20 per cent to 10 per cent.
+This will not only bring down the maximum marginal rate of tax from 72 per cent to 66 per cent but will benefit tax-payers in all slabs of income.